Overview

 and expenses which shall be incurred by the client.
 Clients may incur certain charges

-as fees charged by managers, custodial fees, odd-lot differentials, transfer taxes, wire
+fees charged by managers, custodial fees, odd-lot differentials, transfer taxes, wire transfer

-transfer and electronic fund fees, and other fees and taxes on brokerage accounts and
+and electronic fund fees, and other fees and taxes on brokerage accounts and securities

-securities transactions.
-Mutual funds and exchange traded funds also charge an internal
+transactions.
+Mutual funds and exchange traded funds also charge an internal management

-management fee which is disclosed in a fund’s prospectus.
-Such charges, fees and
+fee which is disclosed in a fund’s prospectus.
+Such charges, fees and commissions are

-commissions are exclusive of and in addition to CCIA fees, and CCIA shall not receive any
+exclusive of and in addition to CCIA fees, and CCIA shall not receive any portion of these

 Item 12 further describes the factors that CCIA considers in selecting or recommending